dlebars/SLProj/namelists/README.txt

 # NoU_Gl: If True, remove Glacier and ice caps uncertainty
 # Decomp: Save the decomposition of each total sea level value into the average
 #         components that form it.
 SaveAllSamples needs to be true.
+# LowPass: If true filter the time series of stero-dynamics and GMST with a
+#          second order polynomial fit.
+#          Default option: False
 ################################################################################
 Example of namelist file:
 INFO = True